vickneee/web-development-studies/studies/Metropolia UAS React.js Learning Diary/worksheet.md

 I found the React.js code testing with Vitest particularly interesting and feel I need to learn about that more.
 (Also E2E testing with Playwright and Cypress.)

 ### Questions Arising:
 I faced the testing part of the course some issues.
 But I solved the issues with the help of Helsinki University's Full Stack Open course.
-Excample: With globals: true, there is no need to import keywords such as describe, test and expect into the tests.
+Example: With globals: true, there is no need to import keywords such as describing, test and expect into the tests.
 It worked for me.

 Then in the deployment part, I faced some issues with the GitHub Pages deployment.
 I solved the issue by editing the `vite.config.js` file.
 I added the `base` property to the `vite.config.js` file as Vite Guide suggested.